Virtual tools for public participation

-In public dialogue, complex issues need to be explained in an understandable way so that all participants can discuss them as equals.
-Visualisations significantly accelerate this process.
-They range from classic renderings, architectural models and animated films to innovative methods such as virtual reality (VR), augmented reality (AR) and CAVE systems.
-But which technology is suitable and when - and what can visualisations do today?
+In public dialogue, complex issues must be explained in a way that is easy to understand, so that all those involved can discuss them on an equal footing.
+Visualisations significantly speed up this process.
+They range from traditional renderings, architectural models and animated films to innovative methods such as virtual reality (VR), augmented reality (AR) and CAVE systems.
+But which technology is suitable for which situation – and what can visualisations achieve today?

 Visualisations in practice – from traditional to innovative